knightazura/ghost-sdk/Roadmap.md

 * Advanced post features
 	* First and foremost this includes an archive page, post tagging and post SEO.
     * Other potential features for this release include a simple RSS feed, image uploads, search, comments, custom field, scheduling, haunted markdown.
 We'll play it by ear and see which features we think are most important.
+* Dashboard
+    * The dashboard needs love.
+We need to start by designing the architecture behind 3rd party integration.
+For 0.3 we'd like to have the following widgets up and running:
+       * Analytics
+       * Twitter
+       * Facebook
+       * App.net
+       * Internal
 * Theme & Plugin API
 	* Roll out filters across the admin and api (see [Imagining Ghost Themes and Plugins](https://github.com/TryGhost/Ghost/wiki/Imagining-Ghost-Themes-and-Plugins)
     * Improvements and additions to helpers (kinda requires the advanced post features)